SDShooter/tacotron2-runner/README.md

 # Overview

-This container is ready to run Nvidia's implementation of a Tacotron2+Waveglow neural network based Text to Speech (TTS) engine.
-The container sets up pytorch, conda, apex, gcc, and various python dependencias from a debian-slim base.
+This Docker image is ready to run Nvidia's implementation of a Tacotron2+Waveglow neural network based Text to Speech (TTS) engine.
+The image sets up pytorch, conda, apex, gcc, and various python dependencias from a debian-slim base.

 ## Setup